📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 The electrical & hydraulics team at Manchester is directly responsible for the delivery of (i) and (v), is collaborating with Exeter on (ii), and with the control team on supporting (iii), (iv) and (vi).

 Task (i) is complete; platform models have been verified in tank tests and electrical models have been validated in dry tests.
-The collaboration for task (ii) is ongoing.
+The collaboration for task (ii) is complete.
 Manchester has supported tasks (ii) and (iv) and (vi), supplying reduced-order computationally-efficient electrical models (now published) and analytical sizing tools.
-One channel of the dry test rig has been fully commissioned and used to generate results for publications.
-The second has been recently completed to allow experimental validation of control for multi-directional waves and with multiple floats.
-The third channel is still under construction.
+All channels of the dry test rig has been fully commissioned and used to generate results for publications.

 The research has identified that effective power-limiting control in high sea-states is important for overall cost of energy and has proposed a new sea-state dependent control strategy (published).
 The electrical & hydraulics team contributed strategies to protect the generator and gearbox in high sea states to this work.